shamy1st/java-collections/README.md

             }
         }

-* manipulation is little bit slower than LinkedList because a lot of shifting needs to occur if any element is removed from the array list.

 ### LinkedList
-* It provides a linked-list data structure.
+* provides a linked-list data structure.
 * uses a doubly linked list to store the elements.
+* acts as list and queue.
+* faster than ArrayList.
+* better than ArrayList for manipulating data.

             public class LinkedList<E> extends AbstractSequentialList<E>
                 implements List<E>, Deque<E>, Cloneable, java.io.Serializable